nginxinc/kubernetes-ingress/docs/content/configuration/transportserver-resource.md

 ## Prerequisites

 - For TCP and UDP, the TransportServer resource must be used in conjunction with the [GlobalConfiguration resource]({{< relref "configuration/global-configuration/globalconfiguration-resource.md" >}}), which must be created separately.
 - For TLS Passthrough, make sure to enable the [`-enable-tls-passthrough`]({{< relref "configuration/global-configuration/command-line-arguments#cmdoption-enable-tls-passthrough.md" >}}) command-line argument of NGINX Ingress Controller.
-- For TCP and UDP, the TransportServer resource must be used in conjunction with the [GlobalConfiguration resource]({{< relref "configuration/global-configuration/globalconfiguration-resource.md" >}}), which must be created separately.
-- For TLS Passthrough, make sure to enable the [`-enable-tls-passthrough`]({{< relref "configuration/global-configuration/command-line-arguments#cmdoption-enable-tls-passthrough.md" >}}) command-line argument of NGINX Ingress Controller.